goodguyry/postcss-tidy-columns/README.md

 ### Span

 The `tidy-span` property specifies the number of columns and adjacent column gaps the element should span.
-Supports positive and decimal values.
+Supports positive integer and decimal values.

 > #### Syntax
 >